 The factor nobody talks about enough

 A Grade A instructor who makes you nervous is worse for your outcome than a Grade B instructor you can relax with.
 The research on learning under stress is clear: cortisol impairs the retention of procedural skills.
 Anxious learners take longer to learn to drive.
-An instructor who understands this and actively manages the psychological environment of lessons will get you to test standard faster than one who is technically excellent but inadvertently stressful.

 This is also why it is completely reasonable — expected, even — to change instructors if it's not working after 8–10 lessons.
 There is no loyalty obligation, no contract, no penalty.
-If you're not building confidence and getting specific actionable feedback after ten hours, try someone else.
-The cost of a few wasted lessons is much lower than the cost of 30 additional lessons with the wrong instructor.

 Pass rate claims — how to read them